Hours: Monday–Saturday: 10:00 a.m.–5:00 p.m. / Sunday: 11:00 a.m.–5:00 p.m. / Questions? Call 617-450-7224

 You may not take photos or videos in the Mapparium globe.

-You may not publish any photos or videos of How Do You See the World? or the Mapparium globe online, including through personal social media accounts.
+You may not publish any photos or videos of the How Do You See the World? experience or the Mapparium globe online, including through personal social media accounts.
 Any distribution or public display of photos or videos of the exhibit spaces is prohibited.

 However, you may take photos or videos with a handheld device (smart phone or hand-held camera) in all exhibit areas other than the Mapparium globe, for your personal, non-commercial use only.